 Age 13-25 and living in Dorset or Somerset?

-Supporting young people in Dorset and South Somerset.
-Our team of trained youthworkers offer a friendly listening ear, help and advice on health, housing, money and more and our volunteers help young people gain the qualifications they need to find jobs, join an apprenticeship scheme or go to college.
+Supporting young people in North Dorset and South Somerset.
+Our team of trained and friendly team can offer indepth support or a listening ear, help and advice on health, housing, money or small targetted group sessions to build confidence and self-esteem.
+Our volunteers help young people gain the English and Maths qualifications they are missing and our Future is Yours programme can help them to find jobs, join an apprenticeship scheme or go to college.

-We have been successfully working with disadvantaged young people in Sherborne for nearly 25 years and in Gillingham since 2017.
+We have been successfully working with disadvantaged young people in the Sherborne are for over 25 years and in Gillingham since 2017.

 We were set up as an advice and information centre in Sherborne in 1997 when we were originally one of more than ten similar organisations across Dorset.
-Now we are the only one in North Dorset – and the only centre across the country providing such a broad range of services to young people.
+We are now the only one in North Dorset – and the only centre across the county providing such a broad range of services to young people.

 I live at home but I was so anxious I rarely left the house.
 The Rendezvous staff talked to me and helped with practical things like benefits.
 They gave me challenges to boost my self-esteem, like helping an older person as a volunteer maths tutor, because I’ve studied A-level maths.
 I’m really proud of making a difference to someone else’s life.
 I feel more positive now and I’m thinking of going back to education.
 The Rendezvous have stayed in touch through the Covid crisis too.